 Genome scale metabolic reconstructions are powerful tools that map and elucidate metabolic pathways.
 They are organism-specific knowledge bases that can be used for simulating steady-state growth via flux balance analysis (FBA) (23) by generating constraint-based models.
 Using these models, we can hypothesize different metabolic scenarios that can then be tested experimentally.
 They have helped guide metabolic engineering efforts for production of industrial biochemicals in multiple organisms (24, 25).
 Similarly, a genome scale metabolic reconstruction for M. maripaludis would not only provide for a better understanding methanogenesis but also for guiding metabolic engineering efforts that could harness the unique metabolism of this hydrogenotrophic methanogen.
 Other groups have already created metabolic models of M. maripaludis; as part of a mutualistic community model with D. vulgaris (26) and under axenic conditions (27).
 In the former case, the model of M. maripaludis represented only core metabolism and was used primarily to investigate interactions between the two different species rather than probe the depths of the organism’s metabolism (26).
 The latter case was the first genome-scale metabolic reconstruction of M. maripaludis (27), an important step towards understanding M. maripaludis metabolism.

-In our model, iMR540, we made important refinements by updating various pathways based on recent literature.
-The most critical was the critical electron bifurcation step that has been described above as it explains the ability for this organism to grow despite the lack of additional membrane related energy coupling sites.
+In our model, iMR540, we made important updates and refinements by updating various pathways based on recent literature.
+The most critical was the electron bifurcation step that has been described above as it explains the ability for this organism to grow despite the lack of additional membrane related energy coupling sites.
 This also includes eliminating methanophenazine utilization and synthesis, which is part of the membrane bound electron transport system of the methylotrophic methanogens and absent in hydrogenotrophic methanogens (5).
 Additional changes include a corrected sulfur assimilation pathway (28), and the addition of various biosynthesis pathways for all of the unique coenzymes involved in methanogenesis (29).
-We also increased genome coverage and homology by employing likelihood-based gap filling, a technique that fills reaction gaps based on probability rather than on parsimony (30).
+We increased genome coverage and homology by employing likelihood-based gap filling, a technique that fills reaction gaps based on probability rather than on parsimony (30).
 Our reconstruction is the first manually-curated genome scale reconstruction to employ likelihood based gap filling.
 Furthermore, we expanded the scope of our reconstruction beyond stoichiometry by creating a new method to approximate overall model free energy.
 This is an especially salient consideration for methanogenic archaea, which can grow close to the thermodynamic limits that support life (31).
 A well-established method of applying free energy constraints involves applying the second law of thermodynamics to metabolic models to restrict reaction directionalities in the direction of negative free energy generation (32, 33).
 Rather than apply thermodynamic constraints to every metabolic reaction, we created a method that predicts overall free energy generated during steady state growth based solely on standard free energies and effective concentrations of external metabolites.
 In combining these novel thermodynamic considerations with stoichiometric information, iMR540 provides a means to predict energetically feasible strain designs, enhancing our metabolic engineering capabilities with M. maripaludis.

 Methods